-This course is designed to provide the foundation for understanding theories, philosophies and strategies of teaching and learning that have influenced, and still influence, nursing education.
-Principles of adult education, teaching
+Theoretical Foundations and Instructional Strategies in Nursing Education is designed to provide the foundation for understanding theories, philosophies and strategies of teaching and learning that influence nursing education.
+The course also explores ethical and legal issues in nursing education.

-Nursing Informatics: Systems Life Cycle
+Nursing Informatics: Systems Life Cycle 3 credits